tbrsvn/Laspberry-Pi-OS/README.md

 Laspberry Pi OS is a Raspberry Pi OS based OS with LXQt installed on it instead of LXDE.

 ## How Do I Use Laspberry Pi OS?
-There are two ways, using my pre-made image, or building it yourself.
+There are two ways, using my install script, or building it yourself.

-### Using The Pre-made Image
+### Using The Install Script
-First, install "rpi-imager".
-Then, run [Download This File]().
-After that open rpi-imager and click "CHOOSE OS".
-After that, scroll down until you see "Use custom" and select the image file you downloaded.
-Once that's done, select your storage and click "WRITE"
+#### Writing The OS To The SD Card
+First off, install "rpi-imager" and run it.
+Then select "CHOOSE OS".
+In that menu click "Raspberry Pi OS (other)".
+Finally, click "Raspberry Pi OS Lite (64-bit)".
+Then choose your storage device, and click the cog in the bottom right.
+You are going to want to set your Wi-Fi, Username and password, hostname, and locale settings up now to make things easier on yourself later.
+Once you've done everything, click "WRITE".
+#### Installing The Desktop Environment
+Run the command ```sudo apt install git```.
+Then, clone this repository with ```git clone https://github.com/Norok-The-Diablo/Laspberry-Pi-OS.git```.
+After that, cd into the directory and run ```sudo chmod +x install.sh``` and ```./install.sh```.
+If the installation completes with no errors, you should have Laspberry Pi OS installed!
 ### Building It Yourself
 #### Writing The OS To The SD Card
 First off, install "rpi-imager" and run it.
 Then select "CHOOSE OS".
 In that menu click "Raspberry Pi OS (other)".
 Finally, click "Raspberry Pi OS Lite (64-bit)".
 Then choose your storage device, and click the cog in the bottom right.
 You are going to want to set your Wi-Fi, Username and password, hostname, and locale settings up now to make things easier on yourself later.
 Once you've done everything, click "WRITE".